 OFC purchases CCLW

-CCLW was officially purchased by Our Father’s Chidlren with the intentions of renovating and renaming camp as Camp Akiva
+CCLW was officially purchased by Our Father’s Children and renamed as Camp Akiva

 2013-2014